dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 ## Events

 gRPC services and the gRPC client provide information about gRPC calls using [DiagnosticSource](https://docs.microsoft.com/dotnet/api/system.diagnostics.diagnosticsource) and [Activity](https://docs.microsoft.com/dotnet/api/system.diagnostics.activity).
-A start and stop event for the activity is written to the diagnostic source.
-These diagnostic APIs are typically used by a telemetry library you have configured your app to use to report gRPC events about your app.
+For gRPC an activity is used to represent a gRPC call.
+Events are written to the diagnostic source at the start and stop of the gRPC call activity.

 ### gRPC service events